Soft Swing-up: Benchmarking Model-Based Optimal Control for Rigid-Soft Underactuated Systems: Model-based Optimal Controllers

 \subsection{Warm-start Strategy}

-To improve the convergence rate and computational efficiency of optimal control algorithms, we propose a warm-start strategy tailored to hybrid rigid–soft robots modeled using the \ac{GVS} approach.
-The main idea is to first solve the \ac{TO} problem on a reduced-order model and then progressively increase the model order until the desired fidelity is reached.
-This strategy is based on the observation that gradually increasing the number of \ac{DoFs} within the \ac{GVS} framework only marginally affects the system dynamics.
-As a result, the solution of a reduced-order problem provides an effective warm start for higher-order models.
+To improve the convergence rate and computational efficiency of optimal control algorithms, we propose a warm-start strategy for hybrid rigid–soft robots modeled using the \ac{GVS} approach.
+The main idea is to solve the \ac{TO} problem on progressively higher-order models, starting from a reduced-order representation and increasing the number of \ac{DoFs} until the desired truncation is reached.
+Since higher-order terms in the \ac{GVS} strain expansion~\cite{mathew2024reduced} have a progressively smaller influence on the system dynamics, solutions obtained with lower-order models provide effective initial guesses for higher-order formulations.

-This behavior stems from the strain parameterization adopted in the \ac{GVS} formulation, where the strain field is represented as a truncated expansion~\cite{mathew2024reduced}, whose higher-order terms have a progressively diminishing influence on the overall dynamics.
-Furthermore, as mentioned in Sec.~\ref{theoretical_background:gvs}, the \ac{GVS} approach also allows enabling specific strain modes.
-Notably, this capability is inherent to the strain-based parameterization and is not available in other methods, such as \ac{DER}~\cite{gazzola2018forward}.

-Fig.~\ref{fig:warm-start} illustrates the proposed warm-start scheme.
-The algorithm starts by solving the \ac{TO} problem for the equivalent rigid system.
-The resulting solution is then transferred to a soft model with a constant-curvature parameterization, i.e., with only curvature enabled and assumed constant along the link body.
-This represents the simplest soft formulation and enables a smooth transition from the rigid case.
-After solving the \ac{TO} problem, the curvature \ac{DoFs} are increased to the desired order.
-In this work, the curvature is expanded up to the second order of the Legendre polynomial basis.
-Finally, the linear strain modes are introduced at the desired resolution, using the solution of the previous case as an initial guess.
-As for the curvature, second-order expansions are also adopted for the linear modes.
+This strategy exploits the strain-based parameterization of \ac{GVS}, which allows selectively enabling specific strain modes.
+Such a feature is intrinsic to the formulation and is not available in alternative approaches such as \ac{DER}~\cite{gazzola2018forward}.
+Fig.~\ref{fig:warm-start} illustrates the proposed procedure.
+First, the \ac{TO} problem is solved for the equivalent rigid system.
+The solution is then transferred to a soft model with a constant-curvature parameterization, where only the curvature mode is enabled and assumed constant along the link.
+This represents the simplest soft formulation and provides a smooth transition from the rigid case, as the constant-curvature assumption constrains the link to circular-arc deformations, effectively making it stiffer.

-The proposed sequence is motivated by the following considerations.
-For rod-like bodies, bending is the dominant strain mode, which justifies the gradual introduction of \ac{DoFs} starting from curvature.
-Moreover, the constant-curvature assumption geometrically constrains the soft link to circular-arc shapes, making the link virtually stiffer.
-This parameterization, therefore, provides a natural transition between rigid and soft models.
-By relaxing these geometric constraints through the addition of curvature \ac{DoFs}, the model allows for more complex deformations and more accurately captures the system behavior.

-Finally, introducing the linear strain modes enables fully realistic behavior by accounting for all strain components.
-In the examined systems, although linear strain modes (stretch and shear) typically have a smaller influence than angular modes, they are essential for accurately capturing complex interactions, particularly in dynamic tasks.